Perhaps each of us once thought about how to create a startup that can change people’s lives.

 The pressure to deliver results within the stated time frame is always exhausting not to mention challenging.
 You’ll always have to report to investors on where you stand and how long something is going to take.

-Develop Minimum Features, Bring Maximum Value for Your Business
+7. Develop Minimum Features that Bring Maximum Value for Your Business

 After doing a proof of concept and gathering enough funds for creating a startup, your next step should be building a Minimum Viable Product (MVP) for a startup.
 It’s a great idea, we think.